More courage to participate in high-impact sports after short-stem hip replacement

 Conclusion

-The assumption that high-impact sport with a hip prosthesis is harmful is increasingly becoming a thing of the past, especially thanks to modern bearing surfaces and materials such as ceramic or highly cross-linked polyethylene.
-These materials are characterized by their extremely low abrasion tendency and high durability.
+The assumption that high-impact sports are harmful with a hip replacement is increasingly becoming a thing of the past, especially thanks to modern bearing surfaces and materials such as ceramics or highly cross-linked polyethylene.
+These materials are characterized by their extremely low abrasion and high durability.

-Short-shaft prostheses offer patients a resilient and flexible solution that enables them to practice even demanding sports.
-The benefits clearly outweigh the risks, and physicians should encourage patients to exercise.
+Short-stem prostheses offer patients a durable and flexible solution that allows them to participate in even demanding sports.
+The benefits clearly outweigh the risks, and doctors should encourage patients to engage in sports.

-Proper advice and individually tailored rehabilitation are crucial to realizing the full potential of a hip replacement and leading an active, fulfilling life.
+The right advice and individually tailored rehabilitation are crucial to fully exploit the potential of a hip prosthesis and to lead an active, fulfilling life.

 MAKE AN APPOINTMENT?